vige-vota/voting/README.md

 ```
 java -jar build/libs/backend-1.0.0-SNAPSHOT.jar --server.port=8080 --spring.profiles.active=dev
 ```
-and open `http://localhost:8080/swagger-ui.html` in your browser to connect to the vote application and open `https://localhost:8443/swagger-ui.html` in your browser to connect to the vote application.
+and open `http://localhost:8080/swagger-ui.html` in your browser to connect to the vote application.

 If you need to start it on a environment production:
 ```